observ-vol-mgt/observ-vol-mgt/contrib/fetch-offline-data/instana/README.md

 ## Usage

-1. **Installation**: Before running the script, make sure you have Python installed on your system.
+1. **Installation**: Before running the scripts, make sure you have Python installed on your system.
 You can download and install Python from [python.org](https://www.python.org/).

 2. **Dependencies**: Install the required Python packages using pip: